 And this is just the beginning of what this model has to offer.

-If I had to choose one machine out of all of our espresso machine reviews for the perfect shot, this would be the model I’d choose.
+If I had to choose one machine out of all of our reviews for the perfect shot, this would be the model I’d choose.

 Click here to read out full review of the Breville BES870XL.